KevinMusgrave/pytorch-metric-learning/docs/inference_models.md

 * **layer_name**: Optional.
 The attribute name of the weight matrix inside the classifier.
 If not specified, each of the following will be tried: ```["fc", "proxies", "W"]```.
 * **transpose**: Optional.
 Whether or not to transpose the weight matrix.
 If the weight matrix is of size ```(embedding_size, num_classes)```, then it should be transposed.
 If not specified, then transposing will be done automatically during the ```forward``` call if necessary, based on the shapes of the input embeddings and the weight matrix.
 (Note that it is only guaranteed to make the correct transposing decision if ```num_classes != embedding_size```.)
 * **distance**: Optional.
 A [distance](distances.md) object which will compute the distance or similarity matrix, i.e. the logits.
 If not specified, then ```classifier.distance``` will be used.
+* **copy_weights**: If True, then LogitGetter will contain a copy of (instead of a reference to) the classifier weights, so that if you update the classifier weights, the LogitGetter remains unchanged.

 Example usage: